devotox/ember-cli-localforage/README.md

 `import localforage from 'ember-cli-localforage'`

 - Also comes with a service for easy initialization of localforage
-- Service has a simple push function proxy to `localforage.push`
+- Service has a simple push function proxy to `localforage.setItem`

 Contributing
 ------------------------------------------------------------------------------